xigxog/fox/docs/fox_deploy.md

 ## fox deploy

-Deploy app using the version of the currently checked out Git commit
+Deploy KubeFox app using the version from the currently checked out Git commit

 ```
 fox deploy [deployment name] [flags]